carlamarcolin/topicmodelling/README.md

   - rotate = Logical.
 Indicate to apply matrix rotation, implemented with promax.
 For varimax, just perform a simple code editing.
 - Function 2: ordered.lsa: function that ordered Term-Topic matrix (contribuitor: Rodrigo Heldt).
 Parameters:
   - decomp.matrix = the Term-Topic matrix (suggested: tk from lsa package).
+- Function 3: WebScrapping.R: WebScrapper to collect comments from TripAdvisor.
+Scrap comments considering:
+  - List of main URL from each hotel.
+  - List of sequence of comments (pages available x comments per page).